The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 Carbon mountain bikes are lighter, stiffer, and more flexible than aluminum ones.
 They are great for pro or more demanding riders.
 Their downside is that they are expensive, so the manufacturer has to cut corners and equip the bike with cheaper components (if we talk about bikes for the same or similar price).
 The downside of the stiffness and flexibility is that carbon frames are more fragile when crashing.
 They can break when you fall on a rock or another hard surface.

-Usually is better to buy an aluminum frame with better components when you are on a tight budget than a carbon one with worse components.
+When you are on a tight budget, it is usually better to buy an aluminum frame with better components than a carbon one with worse components.
 Your bike will last longer, and the overall experience will improve.

 The steel and titanium frames are found on more premium bikes.
 Yes, you can buy a cheap steel bike, but it will probably feature very bad components compared to a bike with an aluminum frame at the same price range.